This post is for not just recognizing kanas and kanjis but writing them as well.

 - hane (はね): a feathered flick in the opposite direction of the main stroke

-We came up with the following ad-hoc rules to determine the type of end of a stroke; they appear to work but no idea how general they are; they seem to work quite well with both kanas and kanjis, though.
+We came up with the following ad-hoc rules to determine the type of end of a stroke; they appear to capture the feeling of how strokes should end that a person proficient at writting them has; these rules work quite well with both kanas and kanjis.

 Tomes in gothic fonts look similar to those in mincho fonts:

-These are harai stops in which we raise the brush with a flick as we finish the stroke; similarly, with a pencil or pen, we just flick the tip away.
+Harai stops fade away, the result of raising the brush as we finish the stroke; similarly, with a pencil or pen, we just flick the tip away.

 In gothic fonts, we replace all the harai ends with tome ends without affecting our recognition of the character:

-Some hane ends, like the one shown for the hiragana れ, are small and we replace them with tome ends in gothic fonts; removing some large hanes, like the one in the hiragana は shown, depends on the font; some other large hanes are an important feature of the character and we cannnot remove them even in gothic fonts.
+Some hane ends, like the one shown for the hiragana れ, are small and we replace them with tome ends in gothic fonts; removing some large hanes, like the one in the hiragana は shown, depends on the font; some large hanes have become an important feature of the character and we cannnot remove them even in gothic fonts.

 All together now!